errbotio/err-backend-slackv3/README.md

 Create a current bot token, enable socket mode.
 Configure errbot to use the bot and app tokens and start using Slack.
 Read [this document](https://github.com/slackapi/python-slack-sdk/blob/main/docs-src/socket-mode/index.rst) for instructions on setting up Socket-mode.

-Ensure the bot is also subscrbed to the following events:
+Ensure the bot is also subscribed to the following events:

 - `file_created`
 - `file_public`